 Find My Advisor

 Newly declared majors will have an assigned advisor starting Fall 2022.
-Your advisor is listed at the top left of your DegreeWorks page.
+Your advisor is listed at the top of your DegreeWorks page.

 Existing majors do not have an assigned advisor.
 Each of our advisors is well versed in all business majors and will collaborate with you to develop a personalized and effective academic plan.
 Our office is committed to the highest quality of service in each and every interaction.